chameleon-system/chameleon-base/UPGRADE-6.3.md

 - Changed method `WriteLogEntry()`: parameter `$sLogFileName` is now ignored.
 - Changed method `WriteLogEntrySimple()`: parameter `$sLogFileName` is now ignored.

+## Backend Theme Library

+The Backend was upgraded to Bootstrap 4.1.3.

+See the [Bootstrap Migration Guide](https://getbootstrap.com/docs/4.1/migration/) for needed changes to your backend modules.

+During the upgrade to Bootstrap 4 the following styles where checked and these are our findings:

+.img-responsive -> .img-fluid
+- TCMSFieldMedia
+- TCSMFieldFMapCoordinate

+btn-default -> btn-secondary
+- Some TCMSField types and TCMSTableEditors so check yours.

+.pull-left -> .float-left
+- TCMSFieldDocument
+- TCMSFieldDocumentProperties
+- TCMSFieldMediaProperties
+- TCMSFieldModuleInstance
+- MTHeader
+- header navigation
+- footer
+- Added CSS class migration in TCMSRender::DrawButton method for backwards compatibility

+.input-sm -> .form-control-sm
+- Almost all TCMSField classes and Twig templates
+- Some list managers
+- Some TCMSTableEditor classes

+.table-condensed -> .table-sm
+- TCMSFieldDocumentProperties
+- TCMSFieldMediaProperties
+- TFullGroupTable

+New: .page-item + .page-link
+- Pagination in TFullGroupTable

+.pull-rigt -> .float-right
+- TFullGroupTable
+- MTHeader
+- MTTableditor

+.input-group-addon -> .input-group-append
+- Field types using the text length counter addon (varchar)

+.navbar-default -> .navbar-light
+- TCMSTableManager and the layout manager iframes

+.navbar-toggle -> .navbar-toggler
+- header navbar

+.col-md-* -> .col-lg-*
+- header
+- login

+Not found anywhere (so you might want to skip this search, too):
+- well
+- thumbnail
+- list-line
+- page-header
+- dl-horizontal
+- blockquote
+- btn-xs
+- btn-group-justified
+- btn-group-xs
+- breadcrumb
+- center-block
+- img-responsive
+- img-rounded
+- form-horizontal
+- radio
+- checkbox
+- input-lg
+- control-label
+- hidden/visible-xs, sm, md, lg
+- label
+- navbar-form
+- navbar-btn
+- progress-bar*

+## Backend JQuery

+JQuery that is used in the Chameleon backend was upgraded to version 3.3.1.
+For backwards compatibility jquery.migrate 1.4.1 was added, but will be removed in a future Chameleon version.

+## Backend Modals

+To open modals in the backend, use `CHAMELEON.CORE.showModal()` now, which expects a CSS class that determines the modal size (one of `modal-sm`, `modal-md`, `modal-lg`, `modal-xl`, `modal-xxl`).
+This function will then open a Bootstrap modal.

+All `CreateModal...` JavaScript methods now call this method internally, determining the respective classes in a backwards-compatible way from the `width` argument (if in doubt, `modal-xxl` is used).

+Please check custom calls of `CreateModal...` methods and remove width/height settings where possible.

 # Deprecated Code Entities

 It is recommended that all references to the classes, interfaces, properties, constants, methods and services in the